 What I was wrong about though was that Johnson had learned how to play within himself.
 That is to say he learned how to keep it simple when he had to.
-He had learned how to lay the ball off and get back into the box where he could score goals.
+He had learned how to lay the soccer ball off and get back into the box where he could score goals.
 He had learned how to use his speed better.
 He just got wiser in general.

 What’s crazy is in the end though is Eddie Johnson might not even make the final United States World Cup team roster if the team can tie or beat Guatemala and then advance in the hexagonal phase of qualifying.
 That’s just what happens.
 The team can change quite a bit when the tournament doesn’t start until the summer of 2014 in Brazil.

 However, for now, Eddie Johnson is pretty much a hero for fans of the United States national team.
 Johnson gives a lot of credit to his goal scoring form to his mental and visualization training.

 My biggest thing -- and a sports psychologist told me, 'Eddie, you're your own enemy' -- is sometimes I think I put too much pressure on myself, and it shows in my game.
 I learned how to relax more and control what I can control and not let others' emotions affect or dictate my play in the game.
 Yeah, I've grown up a lot.
 I've been doing some yoga, and visualization allows me to focus during a big game when there are a lot of emotions going on.
 I'm always looking for ways to add to my game to make me a better player and a more consistent player.
 I've done a lot of growing up and it shows."
 (SeatteTimes)

 Here's Eddie Johnson's goal in the dying minutes of the game versus Antigua:

 So, hats off to Eddie Johnson on his abilty to score goals and win games for both the Sounders and the United States national team.